Root Cause Analysis

 Connect Comprehensive Integrations

-The more data sources Deductive has access to, the better its analysis:
+The more data sources Deductive has access to, the better its analysis:- Code: GitHub, GitLab for code change tracking

 - Metrics: Prometheus, Datadog for system health